How to Ease a Pup’s 4th of July Fears (While Still Having Fun!)

 At this year’s Fourth of July celebration, you can be certain that there will still be fireworks—and dogs across the country are bound to still experience stress and anxiety because of them.
 (Sorry, doggos!)

-To help ease your pup’s Fourth of July fears, we spoke with Summit Earhart, head trainer at Furry Friends Adoption, Clinic & Ranch’s Shelter to Service Dog program in Jupiter, Florida, to understand why dogs are afraid of fireworks and how you can help them feel safe, calm and comfortable—without totally putting a damper on your own celebration.
+To help ease your pup’s July 4th fears, we spoke with a vet expert and an expert dog trainer to understand why dogs are afraid of fireworks and how you can help them feel safe, calm and comfortable—without totally putting a damper on your own celebration.

 “Firework blasts are not something a lot of our pooches at home encounter on a regular basis.
-Therefore, they become startled at the sudden light, loudness, power and smell of gunpowder in the air,” he explains.
+Therefore, they become startled at the sudden light, loudness, power and smell of gunpowder in the air,” Earhart explains.

 Body language is everything.
 Earhart says to be on the lookout for things like pacing, hiding, panting, tucked tail, excessive drooling and/or abnormal aggression.